mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 128 - Non English Coding/readme.md

 echo moreElements.size() yields 2 // Since it is a multiset

-// elements and moreElements are NOT polymorphic
+// Elements and moreElements are NOT polymorphic
 // You cannot exchange their implementation

 class Person {